bioconda/bioconda-docs/source/faqs.rst

 How does global pinning work?
 -----------------------------

-Global pinning is the idea of making sure all recipes use the same versions of common libraries.
-Otherwise, problems arise when the build-time version does not match the install-time version.
-Furthermore, all packages installed into the same environment should have been built using the same version so that they can co-exist.
+We can have conflicts when the version of a common library used when the package is originally *built* differs from the version when the package is *installed*.
+All packages intending to be installed into the same environment should be built using the same versions of common libraries so that they can co-exist. **Global pinning** is the idea of making sure all recipes use the same versions of common libraries.

 For example, many bioinformatics tools have ``zlib`` as a dependency.
 The version of ``zlib`` used when building the package should be the same as the version used when installing the package into a new environment.
-This implies that we need to specify the ``zlib`` version in one place and have *all recipes intended to coexist in the same environment** use that version.
+This implies that we need to specify the ``zlib`` version in one place and have *all recipes intended to coexist in the same environment* use that version.

-This is handled with special build config files.
+This is configured with special build config files.
 Since we rely heavily on the conda-forge channel, the bioconda build system installs the conda-forge `conda_build_config.yaml
 <https://github.com/conda-forge/conda-forge-pinning-feedstock/blob/master/recipe/conda_build_config.yaml>`_
 into our build environment so that it can be used for building all recipes.